-Family membership shall include parents and children, or grandparents and grandchildren, of that family.
-The children must be under the age of 26 years on 1st January of that year.
+3.1 Family membership shall include parents and their children, or grandparents and their grandchildren, provided the parent or parents are not members of the Club.
+The children must be under the age of 26 years on 1st March of that year.

-Any member desirous of resigning from the Club must give notice in writing to the Membership Secretary before 1st March in any year otherwise the subscription for the ensuing year shall be payable.
+5.0 Any member desirous of resigning from the Club must give notice in writing to the Membership Secretary before 20th February in any year otherwise the subscription for the ensuing year shall be payable on 1st March

 Entrance Fees and Subscriptions